fl1d/w0ex.github.io/_pages/student-support_en.md

     url: "https://www.sss.e.titech.ac.jp/en"
 ---

 In this curriculum, we will introduce the “Education and Research Expense Support System” to create an environment where students can become financially supported to concentrate on their studies.
-This system provides the following supports in addition to the Tokyo Tech Doctoral Student Scholarship “Tsubame” to be provided to all doctoral students.
+This system provides the following supports in addition to the Tokyo Tech Doctoral Student Scholarship TSUBAME to be provided to all doctoral students.

 * **Super Smart Society Doctoral Leadership Scholarship**